 and we will be happy to provide public, local and personal information

-regarding CURRENT safety conditions in the Andes.
+regarding conditions in the Andes.

 Dr.